kaifaluo/kaifaluo.github.io/_pages/about.md

 My name is Kaifa (/ˈkīfa/), which means *innovate* in Chinese.

 I am currently a Ph.D. candidate in Physics at [UT Austin](https://www.oden.utexas.edu/), and earned a M.S. in Computational Science, Engineering and Mathematics from [Oden Institute](https://www.oden.utexas.edu/people/directory/Kaifa-Luo/) in 2024.
-Prior to that, I graduated summa cum laude from Wuhan University in China, and worked as a graduate research assistant at [HKUST](https://hkust.edu.hk/home).
+Prior to that, I graduated from Wuhan University in China, and worked as a graduate research assistant at [HKUST](https://hkust.edu.hk/home).

 **Recent Interests**:<br/>
 - Many-body physics emerged from the interactions among electron (charge, spin), phonon and photon,<br/>